 Adam Aldrich is a fellow with National Journal's Presentation Center.
 Before joining National Journal, Adam worked as a wealth management intern at Merrill Lynch.
 A native Washingtonian, he graduated from Wesleyan University in 2017 with a BA in Economics and French studies.

-Shruthi is a health policy and data visualization fellow at the Presentation Center.
+Shruthi is a policy and data visualization associate at the Presentation Center.
 She graduated from the University of Illinois at Urbana-Champaign in 2016 with a BA/BS in biology and political science.
 Prior to joining National Journal, she worked in health care consulting.
 Originally from just outside of Chicago, Shruthi currently resides in Washington D.C.

 Tax, Labor and Economy Fellow

 Michael Brady is a fellow with National Journal’s Presentation Center.
 Before joining the National Journal team, he worked as an investment banking intern at Goldman Sachs.
 Michael graduated from Middlebury College in 2017, with a Bachelor of Arts in History and Political Science.
 He is originally from Indianapolis, IN and currently lives in Washington, D.C.

 Claire is a manager in National Journal's Presentation Center.
 Prior to joining National Journal, Claire worked in Government Affairs with both the Environmental Working Group and Beacon Consulting Group.
 She is a graduate of Emory University, where she studied Environmental Science and Political Science.

 Theo Goetemann is a fellow with National Journal's Presentation Center.
 Before joining National Journal, Theo worked as an analyst intern at Monitor 360.
 He is a graduate of Georgetown University, where he studied government and economics.